Opendoor Technologies Inc. [OPEN] stock Upgrade by BTIG Research analyst, price target now $15

 BTIG Research have made an estimate for Opendoor Technologies Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 02, 2022.
 While these analysts kept the previous recommendation, Keefe Bruyette raised their target price to Mkt Perform.
 The new note on the price target was released on February 14, 2022, representing the official price target for Opendoor Technologies Inc. stock.
 Previously, the target price had yet another raise to $8, while BofA Securities analysts kept a Underperform rating on OPEN stock.

-Opendoor Technologies Inc. [OPEN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.15.
-With this latest performance, OPEN shares dropped by -1.75% in over the last four-week period, additionally sinking by -66.39% over the last 6 months – not to mention a drop of -62.49% in the past year of trading.
+Opendoor Technologies Inc. [OPEN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 19.49.
+With this latest performance, OPEN shares gained by 14.23% in over the last four-week period, additionally sinking by -62.81% over the last 6 months – not to mention a drop of -51.98% in the past year of trading.

 Opendoor Technologies Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.70 and a Current Ratio set at 2.10.